T-Shirt Collection

 Pink t-shirt that reads "Lavender Menace" in red stenciled font.

-Some commemorate events, like “Seneca Peace Camp, 1985”; “Third World Lesbian and Gay Conference, National Coalition of Black Lesbians and Gays, 1979 March on Washington, Proud of Our Culture, Proud of Our Heritage”; “San Diego Women’s Music Festival, 1975.”
-Others identify groups: “Dyke Patrol” (1973); “Salsa Soul, Third World Women Incorporated” (1974, the oldest African American Lesbian group in the US); and “The Lesbian Avengers” (front), “We Recruit “ (back), 1992.
+Some shirts commemorate events, like “Seneca Peace Camp, 1985”; “Third World Lesbian and Gay Conference,” “National Coalition of Black Lesbians and Gays,” “1979 March on Washington,” ” Proud of Our Culture, Proud of Our Heritage,” “San Diego Women’s Music Festival, 1975.”
+Others identify groups: “Dyke Patrol” (1973); “Salsa Soul, Third World Women Incorporated” (1974, the oldest African American Lesbian group in the US); and “The Lesbian Avengers” (front), “We Recruit “ (back), from 1992.

 There are T-shirts from bars (Grace and Rubies, Iowa City, IA), music festivals (Michigan Womyn’s Music Festival, several years), and political activism (“Stop Brigs,” a California campaign; “AIDS is a Women’s Issue” (New York ACT UP, 1990).”
-The oldest shirts are from 1970 (“Lavender Menace,” worn during an action by Radicalesbians at the Congress to Unite Women), while the newest is from 2018 “Revolting Lesbians” (front), “Resistance is Not Enough, Revolt, Revolt, Revolt” (back).
+The oldest shirts are from 1970 (“Lavender Menace,” worn during an action by Radicalesbians at the Congress to Unite Women), while the newest one in this display is from 2018 “Revolting Lesbians” (front), “Resistance is Not Enough, Revolt, Revolt, Revolt” (back).